- Reviewed: 4 November 2024, 14:48 NZDT

 The security situation has deteriorated significantly in recent years.
 The political situation continues to evolve following the military coup on 30 September 2022.

 Demonstrations occur regularly and have taken place in major cities.
 They have the potential to result in violence or clashes, gunfire has been reported in Ougadougou.
-Expect an increased security presence country-wide and comply with any instructions issued by the local authorities, including any curfews.
+Expect an increased security presence country-wide and comply with any instructions issued by the local authorities, including any curfews or restrictions of movement.
 Continued disruptions to internet and other telecommunication services are possible.

 New Zealanders in Burkina Faso are advised to avoid all protests, demonstrations and large gatherings.